ReimuNotMoe/ydotool/README.md

 ## Build
 **CMake 3.14+ is required.**

-Now all dependencies will be configured by CPM automatically to save you from building & installing them manually.
-So an Internet connection is required.
+All dependencies will be configured by CPM automatically to save you from building & installing them manually. **So an Internet connection is required.**

+The libraries, `libevdevPlus` and `libuInputPlus`, are too small and too troublesome to be complied as shared libraries.
+So now they are statically linked.
+As a result, the compiled binaries will only depend on `libc` and `libstdc++`.

+CMake will no longer build the packages or install compiled files to system directories.
+Because it's complicated to build packages for every distro correctly using CPack, and every distribution has its own customs of filesystem hierarchy.
+I suggest you to copy compiled files to desired destination manually.

 ### Compile